-The pharmacy team dispensed multi-compartment compliance aids for around 38 patients for use in their own homes.
+The pharmacy team supplied multi-compartment compliance aids for around 55 patients for use in their own homes.
 One compliance aid was examined and an audit trail to demonstrate who dispensed and checked it was complete.
-Descriptions were provided for the medicines contained within the compliance aids.
+Images were provided for the medicines contained within the compliance aids.
 There were some multi-compartment compliance aids that were dispensed in a central hub and sent to the pharmacy to be supplied to be the patient.
 These did not contain patient information leaflets (PILs).
-The superintendent's office reported to the inspector that this was a known problem and a solution was being implemented imminently.
+The superintendent's office had previously reported to the inspector that this was a known problem and a solution was being developed.

 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
-Valproate patient cards were not available for use during valproate dispensing to patients who may become pregnant.
-These were ordered from Sanofi-Aventis during the inspection.
-The pharmacist reported that she would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they are aware of these and query if they were taking effective contraception.
+Valproate patient cards were available for use during valproate dispensing to patients who may become pregnant.
+The pharmacist reported that he would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they are aware of these and query if they were taking effective contraception.